- What's New

 - Notice of the Impact of runC Vulnerability (CVE-2024-21626)

-- Notice on the Kubernetes Security Vulnerability (CVE-2022-3172)
+- Notice of Kubernetes Security Vulnerability (CVE-2022-3172)

-- Notice on nginx-ingress Add-On Security Vulnerability (CVE-2021-25748)
+- Notice of nginx-ingress Add-on Security Vulnerability (CVE-2021-25748)

-- Notice on nginx-ingress Security Vulnerabilities (CVE-2021-25745 and CVE-2021-25746)
+- Notice of nginx-ingress Security Vulnerabilities (CVE-2021-25745 and CVE-2021-25746)

-- Notice on the containerd Process Privilege Escalation Vulnerability (CVE-2022-24769)
+- Notice of containerd Process Privilege Escalation Vulnerability (CVE-2022-24769)

-- Notice on the Container Escape Vulnerability Caused by the Linux Kernel (CVE-2022-0492)
+- Notice of Container Escape Vulnerability Caused by the Linux Kernel (CVE-2022-0492)

-- Notice on the Non-Security Handling Vulnerability of containerd Image Volumes (CVE-2022-23648)
+- Notice of Non-Security Handling Vulnerability of containerd Image Volumes (CVE-2022-23648)

-- Linux Kernel Integer Overflow Vulnerability (CVE-2022-0185)
+- Notice of Linux Kernel Integer Overflow Vulnerability (CVE-2022-0185)

-- Linux Polkit Privilege Escalation Vulnerability (CVE-2021-4034)
+- Notice of Linux Polkit Privilege Escalation Vulnerability (CVE-2021-4034)

-- Notice on the Vulnerability of Kubernetes subPath Symlink Exchange (CVE-2021-25741)
+- Notice of Vulnerability of Kubernetes subPath Symlink Exchange (CVE-2021-25741)

 - Notice of runC Vulnerability That Allows a Container Filesystem Breakout via Directory Traversal (CVE-2021-30465)

-- Notice on the Docker Resource Management Vulnerability (CVE-2021-21285)
+- Notice of Docker Resource Management Vulnerability (CVE-2021-21285)

 - Notice of NVIDIA GPU Driver Vulnerability (CVE-2021-1056)

-- Notice on the Sudo Buffer Vulnerability (CVE-2021-3156)
+- Notice of the Sudo Buffer Vulnerability (CVE-2021-3156)

-- Notice on the Kubernetes Security Vulnerability (CVE-2020-8554)
+- Notice of the Kubernetes Security Vulnerability (CVE-2020-8554)

 - Notice of Apache containerd Security Vulnerability (CVE-2020-15257)

-- Notice on the Docker Engine Input Verification Vulnerability (CVE-2020-13401)
+- Notice of Docker Engine Input Verification Vulnerability (CVE-2020-13401)

 - Notice of Kubernetes kube-apiserver Input Verification Vulnerability (CVE-2020-8559)

-- Notice on the Kubernetes kubelet Resource Management Vulnerability (CVE-2020-8557)
+- Notice of Kubernetes kubelet Resource Management Vulnerability (CVE-2020-8557)

-- Notice on the Kubernetes kubelet and kube-proxy Authorization Vulnerability (CVE-2020-8558)
+- Notice of Kubernetes kubelet and kube-proxy Authorization Vulnerability (CVE-2020-8558)

-- Notice on Fixing Kubernetes HTTP/2 Vulnerability
+- Notice of Fixing the Kubernetes HTTP/2 Vulnerability

-- Notice on Fixing the Docker Command Injection Vulnerability (CVE-2019-5736)
+- Notice of Fixing the Docker Command Injection Vulnerability (CVE-2019-5736)

-- Notice on Fixing the Kubernetes Permission and Access Control Vulnerability (CVE-2018-1002105)
+- Notice of Fixing the Kubernetes Permission and Access Control Vulnerability (CVE-2018-1002105)

 - Notice of Fixing the Kubernetes Dashboard Security Vulnerability (CVE-2018-18264)